-China govt under fire over new food bacteria ruleNovember 25th, 2011 in Health /
+China govt under fire over new food bacteria ruleNovember 25, 2011 in Medicine & Health / Health

 China's state-run media and web users criticised the government Friday after it ruled that small amounts of a potentially lethal bacterium were permissible in frozen food.

 The health ministry ruling followed a series of recalls of products, including dumplings made by Synear Food -- one of China's largest frozen food producers -- because they contained traces of staphylococcus aureus bacterium.

 The bacterium, also known as golden staph, can cause a range of mild to severe infections and diseases, including life-threatening pneumonia and meningitis.

 Under the existing rules, food products must be recalled if any of the bacteria are discovered.
 But new rules announced Thursday will allow a small amount of staphylococcus aureus in frozen rice or dough products.

 A commentary in the People's Daily, the Communist Party mouthpiece, urged authorities to "address public anxiety" after the revision, which follows a series of food safety scandals in China.

 "Authorities cannot attempt to fudge public concerns over food safety," said the article, written by Jiang Yun.